Topics Map > Teaching Readiness > Module Zero

 How to create a course orientation module

 Course orientation module materials can be created quickly using Canvas templates.
-L&S offers a series of templates for creating a home page and a template student orientation module.
+The Using Campus Templates page provides a link to templates for creating a home page and a template student orientation module.
 While L&S created these templates, they are general templates and structures that can be customized to any course/school/college context.
-Additional Canvas templates from DoIT and the Division of Continuing Studies include additional home page design, module layouts, and a variety of discussion, quiz, and rubric templates.
-Before using these templates, check with your School/College; they may have others they recommend you use.
+Check with your School/College; they may have others they recommend you use.

 Additional Resources